-There could be two reasons why you’re on this page: it could be that you’ve heard, read or seen something about coaching and how it’s helping people thrive and want to find out what coaching is.
-The second reason is that you are considering being a coach or may even be training to be a coach already.
+There are two reasons why you might be on this page: you might have heard, read or seen someone talk about coaching and how it works and you want a better coaching definition.
+The second reason might be that you are considering being a coach or may even be training to be a coach already.

-Would it surprise then, that in as much as coaching has established itself as a career, not many coaches have a decent answer to give when asked "what is coaching?"
+Regardless, you probably already know some one that might already have been coached or is working with a coach.
+Would it surprise you then, that in as much as coaching has gone mainstream, not many coaches have a decent answer to give when asked "what is coaching?"

-Most coaches waddle around, trying to define what they do, trying to figure out what to tell their prospects or clients and end up working too hard to be understood in the best of cases, in the worse having people walk away without the faintest idea of what they’re been talking about.
+A lot of coaches tend to run in circles when asked to define coaching.
+In trying to figure out what to tell their prospects or clients, they end up working too hard to be understood in the best of cases; in the worse, they have people walk away without the faintest idea of what they talked about.

 Even the big guys in the coaching world, like the ICF, have quirky ways of defining coaching.
 Yes, I’ll include a few definitions in a little bit so you see what I mean.

-But more importantly, I’m about to give you the real reason why having a good definition is important.
-And it may not be what you’re thinking…
+More importantly, I’m about to give you the real reason why having a good definition should be your top priority (it might not be what you’re thinking...).

-Most coaches will fall flat on their face because they try to define coaching as something they do and not how what they do will help their potential clients.
+Here's a little secret that a lot of coaches don't know: coaches fall flat on their face because they try to define coaching as something they do and not how what they do help their clients succeed.

-If you didn’t understand the last paragraph, maybe you should read it again.
+If you don't get what this means yet, go back and read it again.
 It’s that important.
 Because not one of your clients will give a hoot about your long winded definition; they just don’t care.
 All they want to know is how coaching will help them.

 It’s always about them and what you can do for them; it’s never about your coaching model, process or training.
 That may come up later, and it’s certainly important, but when someone asks you what coaching is what they really want to know is:

 When you create a definition in this way, it actually creates an advantage for you big time.
 Why?
-Because it shifts the focus off of you and turns it towards your client…the one that’s actually paying your bills.
+Because it shifts the focus off of you and turns it towards your client…the one that really matters. .

 Let me drive this point home; let’s take a look at three definitions I found by doing some research online.
 Click on the links to open a new window.International Coach Federation coaching definition